 We are a friendly Christian community, sharing a commitment to God, to one another and to the community where we are.
 At Colkins Mill all are welcome - young and old, singles, couples and families.
 There is a surprising amount going on every week!

 Every Sunday morning we meet together from 10am for some breakfast and chat, with the service starting at 10.30.
 These services are an opportunity to connect with God and with one another as we gather to hear the Bible taught, sing and pray together, and to spend time with one another.
 We stream the services live on Zoom every week.
 There are children's and youth programmes on Sundays too.

-Other activities include House Groups, women's groups and gatherings, prayer days; all helping us to grow, support and encourage one another, and learning together what it means to follow Jesus Christ.
+Other activities include House Groups and prayer days; all helping us to grow, support and encourage one another, and learning together what it means to follow Jesus Christ.

 We run popular and lively clubs for the young people of the village on Thursday and Friday evenings.
 We also serve people wth disabilities and special needs through monthly celebrations we call "Causeway".